arengu/arengu.github.io/docs/product/forms/fields.md

 Forbides values greater than the specified value.

-**Useful for:** establishing a maximum number of items that someone can order using your forms.
+**Useful for:** Establishing a maximum number of items that someone can order using your forms.

 **Available for:** [Number](#number-field) field.